Terms of Service

 after you locked your card (but only to the amount of the original authorisation).

-We may also refund you where you’ve used your Curve card to make a payment in the European Economic Area (EEA) without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.
+We may also refund you where you’ve used your Curve card to make a payment within the UK without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.

 What can I not use my Curve account and Curve card for?